Satstef/SingSong/README.md

 `(venv) $ export FLASK_ENV=development`

-This last one runs the application on local server in Development mode.
+This last one runs the application on local server in Development enviroment.
-This mode is useful if you want to modify the app code.
+This development enviroment is useful if you want to modify the app code.
 In fact the debug system becomes active and tells you where exactly is the code error (in case is there some).

 `(venv) $ flask run`